fhpedrozo/finanfun-site/replit.md

   - ✅ New FAQ added: "Este app é gratuito?" with pricing explanation (basic features free, advanced features paid)
   - ✅ Values section reorganized in About page: "Inclusão", "Família", "Segurança", "Educação", "Diversão" and "Inovação"
   - ✅ New FAQ added: "O FinanFun é seguro para as crianças?" with LGPD compliance and parental controls explanation
+  - ✅ "Saiba Mais" button on homepage now links to About page (pages/sobre.html)
   - 🎯 COMPLETED: All branding consistency and text updates finalized and working
 ```